DIY Outdoor Sectional Couch

 cup holders in the sectional sofa

-Step 5: Sand, Stain, and Seal
+Step 5: Sand, stain, and seal.

 wood putty and putty knife lying on the sectional

-sanding the wood with an orbital sander
+sanding the wood with an orbital sander.

 I gave the whole thing a quick sand, just to get rid of any splintered pieces and make sure it was nice and smooth.

-half-stained section of wood
+brushing on a half-stained section of wood.

-staining the sectional
+staining the sectional.

-As I have for several other projects, I used Minwax Dark Walnut for my stain – it’s my favorite.
+As I have for several other projects, I used Minwax Dark Walnut for my stain – it’s my all-time favorite.
 Unlike my blanket ladder project, I left the stain on much longer for this one to get an almost painted look.
-I painted a section, left it on for 5-10 minutes, then barely wiped off with an old towel (just to get any gunk off).
-It’s almost exactly like our farmhouse table (since I knew the pieces would be sitting really close together).
-I absolutely love it!
+I painted a section, left it on for 5-10 minutes, then barely wiped it off with an old towel (just to get any gunk off).

 minwax fast-drying polyurethane spray paint

 I wasn’t able to find the Minwax Polycrylic that I normally use (and love) in spray form at my local store, so I used this one instead.
-It was ok – I loved that it dried quickly so I was able to put on 2-3 coats in no time, but it didn’t give as much of a cover as polycrylic.
-The jury is still out – so far I haven’t noticed any stain issues, we’ll see if it stands the test of time!
-I would definitely recommend paying a little extra for spray instead of paint-on poly though – this piece has a lot of nooks and crannies, and painting each edge would take forever.
+It was just ok.
+I loved that it dried quickly so I was able to put on 2-3 coats in no time, but it didn’t give as much of a cover.
+After a few years of wear and tear, it has held up well, but not as well as the Polycrylic.

 outdoor sectional without cushions

-Step 6: Cover crib mattresses.
+Step 6: Put an outdoor-friendly cover on the crib mattresses.

 To cover these, I used 4 yards total (2 yards each) of outdoor canvas fabric.
-Obviously, if you’re using this sectional indoors, crib sheets would be the perfect thing to use for covers – but, since this is on a porch, I wanted something that was a little more water-resistant.
+Obviously, if you’re using this l-shaped sectional indoors, crib sheets would be the perfect thing to use for covers – but, since this is on a porch, I wanted something that was a little more water-resistant.
 I found our fabric here.

 (Most crib mattresses are a standard 27.25×51.625×6″, so these directions are written for that size.
-Double check your mattresses though!)
+Double-check your mattresses first, though!)

 Cut 2 yards of fabric (with a width of 60″) and lay your crib mattress on top.
 The outside of the fabric should be facing up.

-cutting corners of exterior fabric with a quilt mat and circular cutter
+cutting corners of exterior fabric with a quilt mat and circular cutter.

-crib mattress laying on top of the start of a cover
+crib mattress laying on top of the start of a cover.

 start of a fold for the corner of a crib mattress cover

-Now, fold the sides in to where the edges you just cut face each other.
+Now, fold the sides into where the edges you just cut face each other.

 exterior fabric folded at corners for mattress cover